-Conditions that raise the risk of bladder stones include:
+Conditions that can raise the risk of bladder stones include:

-- Bladder outlet obstruction.
+- An obstruction.
 Any condition that blocks the flow of urine from your bladder to the urethra — the tube that carries urine out of your body — can lead to bladder stone formation.
-Bladder outlet obstruction has many causes, but the most common is an enlarged prostate.
+There are a number of causes, but the most common is an enlarged prostate.

-Bladder stones that aren't expelled — even those that don't cause symptoms — can lead to complications, such as:
+Bladder stones that don't pass — even those that don't cause symptoms — can lead to complications, such as:

-- Chronic bladder dysfunction.
-Untreated bladder stones can cause long-term urinary problems, such as pain or frequent urination.
-Bladder stones can also lodge in the opening where urine exits the bladder into the urethra and block urine passage.
+- Chronic bladder problems.
+Untreated bladder stones can cause long-term urinary difficulties, such as pain or frequent urination.
+Bladder stones can also lodge in the opening where urine exits the bladder into the urethra and block the flow of urine.

 - Urinary tract infections.
-Recurring bacterial infections in your urinary tract may be caused by bladder stones.
+Repeated bacterial infections in your urinary tract may be caused by bladder stones.

-Bladder stones usually result from an underlying condition that's hard to prevent, but you can decrease your chance of developing bladder stones by following these tips:
+Bladder stones are usually caused by an underlying condition that's hard to prevent, but you can decrease your chances of bladder stones by following these tips:

-- Ask about unusual urinary symptoms.
-Early diagnosis and treatment of an enlarged prostate or another urological condition may reduce your risk of developing bladder stones.
+- Tell your doctor about unusual urinary symptoms.
+Early diagnosis and treatment of an enlarged prostate or another urologic condition may reduce your risk of developing bladder stones.